 - As long-term investors we believe a pragmatic approach best fulfils the objective of building shareholder value over time.
 We will seek to engage pro-actively with companies where either existing corporate governance arrangements or management proposals cause concern.
 A decision either to abstain or oppose is taken based on the guiding principles set out in our voting template.
 Specifically we take a strong view on

 - Executive pay

 - The CFB and Epworth actively vote their directly held shares.
 These are principally domiciled in the UK and Continental Europe

-- Our summary UK and European proxy voting reports are published electronically each quarter, whilst our more detailed voting record is available on request
+- Our summary UK and European proxy voting reports are published electronically each quarter, whilst a full voting record is available on request

 - We have been instrumental in facilitating greater coherence in voting among the British and Irish Christian churches to emphasise the importance we collectively place on sound corporate governance